 Taken together, the course sessions are designed to provide both a general background of the health care system and knowledge of many of the cutting-edge issues that are on the forefront of the nation’s health policy agenda.
 The course will provide insight into how and why particular health policies are developed.
 It will focus on what the major policy questions are, and present examples of health services research methodology.
 However, the course concentrates much more on policy questions than methodological techniques.

-Improvement in Quality in Health Care is designed for practicing physicians and those with an interest in health care management.
+Improvement in Quality in Health Care (HPM253) is designed for practicing physicians and those with an interest in health care management.
 This interactive and challenging course will provide students with a fresh perspective on improvement in health care systems, and provide them with the necessary tools to effect the kind of real change in their own organizations and practices that can improve outcomes for patients.
-Topics of the sessions will include: systems thinking; the leadership of improvement; statistical thinking and the management of variation; process knowledge and design; change methods, improvement, and design and creativity; collaborative work; matching service design to needs; personal and professional learning and change; the diffusion of innovations; spreading new methods across organizational silos and boundaries; and work-related psychology and managing resistance to improvement.
+Topics of the sessions will include: systems thinking; the leadership of improvement; statistical thinking and the management of variation; process knowledge and design; change methods, improvement, and design and creativity; collaborative work; matching service design to needs; personal and professional learning and change; the diffusion of innovations; spreading new models of care across organizational silos and boundaries; and integrating cost and quality, and managing resistance to improvement.

 The course will also include class sessions and exercises devoted to critique of journal articles.
 These will supplement didactic presentations and will target development of skills in performing research and writing papers.
 In the final part of the course, students will work in small groups to critique a “grant proposal” designed to study an important problem in health services or health policy research.
 Each group of students will write up their critique in a format typical for a federal study section.
 This effort is designed to educate students on important aspects of grant writing.

-Advanced Courses After completion of the PCE, qualified students in degree programs are eligible to take second-level courses during subsequent summers in Analytic Issues of Clinical Epidemiology, Principles of Clinical Trials, and Survival Methods in Clinical Research.
+After completion of the PCE, qualified students in degree programs are eligible to take second-level courses during subsequent summers.
 These half-summer courses are offered at the same time as the first-year core courses.
-Students can take these courses in a second summer period or over two subsequent summers.

-Survival Methods in Clinical Research will cover the common approaches to the display and analysis of survival data, including Kaplan-Meier curves, log rank tests, and Cox proportional hazards regression.
+Survival Methods in Clinical Research (BIO224) is an introduction to the common approaches to the display and analysis of survival data, including Kaplan-Meier curves, log rank tests, and Cox proportional hazards regression.
 Computing, using SAS, will be an integral component of the course.
 Students are encouraged to bring a dataset to analyze.